to-mas-kral/CS-APP-Labs/cachelab/Readme.md

 # Cache Lab

-The code has the typical homework quality.
+The code has typical homework quality.

 ## Cache Simulator

-This was a realtively easy exercise, because we don't need to care about the blocks at all.
+This was a relatively easy exercise, because we don't need to care about the blocks at all.
 My solution passes the tests, although I wouldn't be surprised if there was an off-by-one error in there.

 ## Matrix Transposition